You can tour Jennifer Lawrence’s Newport mansion wedding venue - The Boston Globe

-Actress Jennifer Lawrence and Cooke Maroney are hosting their wedding reception at Rhode Island mansion Belcourt of Newport Saturday, according to People.com.
+Actress Jennifer Lawrence and Cooke Maroney are hosting their wedding reception at Rhode Island mansion Belcourt of Newport on Saturday, according to people.com.
 The lavish, Bellevue Avenue property has a storied history and recently underwent a major renovation.

 Owner Carolyn Rafaelian, founder and CEO of Rhode Island-based jewelry brand Alex and Ani, reopened the mansion for regularly scheduled public tours earlier this year after spending approximately $15 million on renovations.
 The Richard Morris Hunt-designed property, inspired by Louis XIII’s hunting lodge at Versailles, had been closed to the public since 2012, when Rafaelian bought it from previous owner Harle Tinney.